Ragusa Sicily, Italy Travel Guide

 The bus ride down into Ragusa Ibla has scenic views.
 Walking downhill from Ragusa Superiore to Ibla is a scenic descent; consider taking the bus back uphill.

 Necessitates a valid license, IDP, credit card.
-You are required to BE 21.
+You must BE 21.
 Large global companies at airports.

 No city-wide program.
 Local shops or accommodations may offer rentals, especially e-bikes for hills.